 We are happy to accept Purchase Orders as a method of payment from all institutions who have a credit account with us.
-If you have not yet set up an account, please visit to the account set up page and complete the online form where you can also upload your Purchase Order.
+If you’d like to buy our products with a purchase order please email email@example.com and a member of our team will process your order.

 Yes!
 We have distributors far and wide across the globe that you can purchase your kits from.
 Check out our list of distributors for your country and get in touch to find out more information.

 A:The use of ChIP validated antibodies is essential for the success of a ChIP assay.
 The antibody must recognise and bind to native protein that is bound to DNA.
 It is essential to include ChIP validated positive and negative antibody controls to ensure chromatin preparation and ChIP methodology are appropriate.
 Antibodies from other applications do not always work well in ChIP.
 The Chromatrap® premium kit is supplied with positive and negative control antibodies to ensure the efficiency of the IP step.

 The antibody epitope may have been destroyed or masked during the cross-linking process or it may be hidden by other proteins in the chromatin complex.
 Reduce the cross-linking incubation time or find an antibody which has alternative epitope.There may be an incorrect addition of antibody to chromatin sample, carryout an antibody dilution series to determine the optimum ratio.
 Optimal results have been achieved with a 2:1 antibody: chromatin ratio for qPCR and 30 µg chromatin and 5 µg antibody for sequencing in the Chromatrap® spin columns.

 The antibody may be of low affinity and may require a longer incubation time than that suggested in the protocol, increase the ChIP reaction to an overnight incubation at 4°C.